JanaPitanga/IBM-Data_Science/README.md

 RStudio is one of the oldest development environments for statistics and data science, having been introduced in 2011.

 API
 - An API lets two pieces of software talk to each other.
+API is a set of standards that enable cross-platform communication through a series of standards and protocols.

 Data sets
 - A data set is a structured collection of data.
 Data embodies information that might be represented as text, numbers, or media such as images, audio, or video files.
 A data set that is structured as tabular data comprises a collection of rows, which in turn comprise columns that store the information.
 Data set can be public or private.